peterprib/node-red-contrib-prib-functions/README.md

 # Version

+0.10.0 Many fixes to transform.
+Array and csv to various forms work.
+Added test to validate.
+Improved test to allow for escape to put special characters into a string.

+0.9.6 Enhance transform with csv ignore lead or trailing lines.
+Add Array and CSV to Messages.
+Add in topic override

 0.9.5 Enhance transform with path and setting source and target

 0.9.4 Outlier allowed to set number of deviations if median and reset or set stats